shiva-sandupatla/shiva-sandupatla/README.md

 # Hi there, I'm shiva 👋
 ### I am Developer and student!

-- 🔭 I am currently working on our creator website(will be releasing soon)
+- 🔭 I am currently working on our web builder(https://blockysite.com)
 - 🌱 I am currently learning everything 🤣
 - 👯 I am looking to collaborate with other content creators.
-- 🥅 2021 Goals: To see people developing websites without single line of code.
+- 🥅 2022 Goals: To see people developing websites without single line of code.
 - ⚡ Fun fact: I love to draw and travel